saulpierotti/markdown_notebook/LB1.md

 	* In the 60-30% range we have a rough idea of the organisation of the backbone
 	* Under 30% we can be lucky, or completely wrong
 * The coverage of a local allignment is its lenght compared to the sequences
+* How to select the best template
+	* Highest sequence identity
+	* Highest coverage
+	* Highest template resolution

 # Exercise for the report
 * In the report we can model as many sequences from the homework.txt file as we want, but the first one (B0JDP9) should be annotated in depth
+* As a template we should use one that has a title, author (me), abstract
 * The protein is a putative laccase from a boletus and it is really poorly annotated
 	* Will we confirm this EC number?
 * It comes from TrEMBL and it has evidence at the transcript level